Level 1 Universities in Australia: Acceptance Rates, Cost, and Courses 2026

 CategoryDetails

-Popular ProgramsEngineering, Computer Science, Business and Arts
+Popular ProgramsEngineering, Computer Science, Business, Arts, Agriculture, and Wine Science.

 9. Macquarie University